31/10/2017 0 Comments

 One of the most common reasons why kittens and cats don't use their litter box is because it is dirty.
 Cats are highly clean creatures and may refuse to use a litter box that hasn't been scooped in a while.
 You should scoop at least once a day, or possibly even twice if your cat is particularly fussy.
 Every few weeks you should also completely change out the litter and clean the box itself.

 Have Any Questions?
 Ask a Scarborough, Toronto Cat Clinic

 If you're having some trouble training a new kitten to use the litter box, then an experienced vet at a Scarborough cat clinic can help.
-At Brimley-Lawrence and Bellamy-Lawrence, we'll be able to provide you with personalized tips for your kitten and we'll make sure that your kitten isn't having trouble using the litter box due to a medical condition.
+At Bellamy-Lawrence Animal Hospital, we'll be able to provide you with personalized tips for your kitten and we'll make sure that your kitten isn't having trouble using the litter box due to a medical condition.

-As two of the most trusted cat clinics in Toronto, Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital are always happy to help.
+As one of the most trusted cat clinic in Toronto, Bellamy-Lawrence Animal Hospital is always happy to help.
 Just contact us with any questions or concerns today.